mulesoft-assets/template-sfdc2sfdc-user-broadcast/README.md

 ## Running on CloudHub <a name="runoncloudhub"/>
 While [creating your application on CloudHub](http://www.mulesoft.org/documentation/display/current/Hello+World+on+CloudHub) (Or you can do it later as a next step), you need to go to Deployment > Advanced to set all environment variables detailed in **Properties to be configured** as well as the **mule.env**.
 Once your app is all set and started, there is no need to do anything else.
 Every time a User is created or modified, it will be automatically synchronised to SFDC Org B as long as it has an Email.
+Once your app is all set and started, you will need to define Salesforce outbound messaging and a simple workflow rule.
+This article will show you how to accomplish this.
+The most important setting here is the Endpoint URL which needs to point to your application running on Cloudbhub, eg. http://yourapp.cloudhub.io:80.
+Additionaly, try to add just few fields to the fields to send to keep it simple for begin.
+Once this all is done, every time when you will make a change on Account in source Salesforce org.
+This account will be sent as a SOAP message to the Http endpoint of running application in Cloudhub.

 ### Deploying your Anypoint Template on CloudHub <a name="deployingyouranypointtemplateoncloudhub"/>
 Mule Studio provides you with really easy way to deploy your Template directly to CloudHub, for the specific steps to do so please check this [link](http://www.mulesoft.org/documentation/display/current/Deploying+Mule+Applications#DeployingMuleApplications-DeploytoCloudHub)